Trump impeachment trial opens in US Senate | DW | 16.01.2020

 What will happen?

-After Roberts is sworn in, he will administer an oath to deliver "impartial justice" to all 100 senators, who will serve as jurors in the trial.
+After Roberts was sworn in, he administered an oath to deliver "impartial justice" to all 100 senators, who will serve as jurors in the trial.

 The two Democratic lawmakers from the House of Representatives leading the prosecution against Trump are Adam Schiff of California and Jerry Nadler of New York.
 A team of seven total prosecutors also includes representatives from Texas, Colorado, and Florida.